-You should have plenty of room for your Rose of Sharon to grow because these plants like to spread.
+You should have plenty of room for planting Rose of Sharon shrub to grow because these plants like to spread.

 Be Ready To Dig A Big Hole!

-You need to be able to dig a hole for each bush that is as deep as the pot your plant comes in.
+You need to be able to dig a $10 hole for each bush that is as deep as the pot your plant comes in.
 It should also be two or three times as wide as that pot.